periph/gohci/README.md

 - Trivial to run as a low maintenance systemd service.
 - Designed to work great on a single core ARM CPU with minimal memory requirements.
+- `gohci` exits whenever the executable or `gohci.json` is updated; making it easy to use an auto-updating mechanism.
+- Works on Windows.

 ## Installation